 The registration period for new RCOs and for the renewal of RCOs that originally registered in 2014 will be from June 1st to July 31st.
 NOTE: Due to pending revisions to the Philadelphia City Planning Commission’s regulations, the registration period has been extended by one month.
 Regardless of the date applications are submitted, they will be reviewed using the criteria outlined in the revised regulations, which will be posted here after final adoption.

-A link to an web-based application form will be available here, starting June 1st, or can be downloaded and printed here.
+A link to a web-based application form will be available here, or can be downloaded and printed here.

-The City Planning Commission will host two workshops for current and new registrants – June 20th at 12:30pm and July 6th at 6:00pm.
+The City Planning Commission hosted a workshop for current and new registrants on June 20th and will host another on July 6th at 6:00pm.
 Please click here to register.